Department of Undergraduate NursingRebecca Riley, Department Head

 International StudentsIn order to meet eligibility requirements for admission to the clinical nursing sequence, the International Student must:

 - Take the TOEFL iBT (Internet-Based TOEFL) and score a minimum of 19 on each of the 4 test sections, Listening, Reading, Speaking, and Writing, for a total of 76 points.

 - Take the IELTS (International English Language Testing System) and score a minimum composite band score of 6.0.

 - Provide the College of Nursing with a copy of passing TOEFL iBT scores or a passing IELTS score by the posted clinical application deadline.

-- Obtain an application for admission from the Undergraduate Nursing Degree Program office in Hardtner Hall.
+- Obtain an application for admission from the Department of Undergraduate Nursing in Hardtner Hall.

 - Pay application fee.